 About This Black Tea

-Is Harney & Sons Paris tea good for people who don't usually like tea?
+Is Harney & Sons Paris good iced?

 As an Amazon Associate we earn from qualifying purchases.